 “My favorite memory of this place is falling asleep in my tent listening to the surf break.
 Nothing like it.
 Still miss it.
 It’s been 20+ years since then.
 Time to go back!” —The Dyrt camper Benjamin K.

 Settled just behind a bank of dunes that separate the campground from the ocean, Oregon Inlet Campground is a great place to experience the expansive beauty of the Atlantic coast and Cape Hatteras National Seashore.
 For young children or those that want calmer waters, there’s a sound just to the west of the campground accessible from the public boat launch.
 The popular town of Nags Head is less than a 20 minute drive away.

-This great Outer Banks camping spot features 120 reservable sites, 23 of which have hookups and is opened seasonally from the end of March until the end of November.
+This great Outer Banks campground features 120 reservable sites, 23 of which have hookups and is opened seasonally from the end of March until the end of November.
 The campground has modern restrooms, potable water and heated outdoor showers.